Cessna A-37 Dragonfly: Salvadoran Civil War

 A-37Bs were used extensively by the Salvadoran Air Force during the Salvadoran Civil War, supplied by the United States in 1983 as a replacement for the Salvadoran Air Force's Dassault Ouragans, several of which had been destroyed on the ground by the FMLN.
-A-37Bs were used to bomb rebel bases, columns, towns, provided close air support, and flew interdiction missions.
-A total of 21 A-37Bs and 9 OA-37Bs were supplied during the war, one of which was lost on November 18, 1989 when fire from a Dragunov sniper rifle killed the co-pilot, causing the pilot to eject, and another that was shot down by an SA-7 missile on November 23, 1990.
+A-37Bs were used to bomb rebel bases, columns, and towns, provided CAS, and flew interdiction missions.
+A total of 21 A-37Bs and 9 OA-37Bs was supplied during the war, one of which was lost on November 18, 1989 when fire from a Dragunov sniper rifle killed the co-pilot, causing the pilot to eject, and another that was shot down by an SA-7 missile on November 23, 1990.
 Nine A-37s remained in operational condition by the end of the war.

 Other Latin American countries

 The A-37B was also exported to Latin America, mostly during the 1970s.
 It was well suited to their needs because of its simplicity, low cost, and effectiveness for insurgent warfare.
-Most of the A-37Bs exported south had the refueling probe shortened to act as a single-point ground refueling probe, or deleted completely.
+Most of the A-37Bs exported south had the refueling probe shortened to act as a single-point ground-refueling probe or deleted completely.

 During the late 1970s, amid rising tensions between Argentina and Chile over conflicting territorial claims, commonly referred to be as the Beagle conflict, the Chilean Air Force retrofitted their T-37s into an armed configuration near identical to that of the A-37.
-In anticipation of a need for additional combat aircraft, the service subsequently procured A-37s from the United States as well.
+In anticipation of a need for additional combat aircraft, the service subsequently procured A-37s from the United States, as well.

 The Guatemalan Air Force flew the A-37 in extensive counter-insurgency operations throughout the 1970s-1990s, losing one aircraft in action in 1985.
 The type has also been widely used for counter-narcotics operations.

 During the mid-1970s, 36 A-37Bs were procured for the Peruvian Air Force.
 On 10 February 1995, a Peruvian A-37 was shot down by an Ecuadorian Air Force IAI Kfir over a border dispute.
-On 20 April 2001, a Peruvian A-37B shot down a civilian Cessna A185E floatplane with a minigun under surveillance by CIA controllers who advised against engaging.
-The Peruvian controller had the final authority in this situation, and he believed that the flight was carrying drugs out of the country, and so ordered the A-37 pilot to open fire.
-As a result a US missionary and her daughter were killed.
-The Cessna A185E crash landed in a river where locals in their boats helped the passengers.
+On 20 April 2001, a Peruvian A-37B shot down a civilian Cessna A185E floatplane with a minigun under surveillance by CIA controllers who advised against engaging—-according to the story version created by the CIA to cover their violation of Presidential conditions on their conduct.
+The Peruvian controller had the final authority in this situation, and he believed that the flight was carrying drugs out of the country, so he ordered the A-37 pilot to open fire.
+(See author Tim Weiner’s explanation in his book The Mission).
+As a result, a US missionary and her daughter were killed.
+The Cessna A185E crash-landed in a river where locals in their boats helped the passengers.